 Method 4: Brand-Specific Cues

 When the tank or bowl stamp is faded, missing, or covered by a tank liner (Kohler’s “Insuliner” model in particular), brand-specific visual cues can narrow the search.
+This table is the at-a-glance version – what each brand’s number looks like, where it hides, and the cue that confirms it:

 Method 5: Manufacturer Photo Tools and Customer Care